Skip to main content

 Grade 7-Age 22

-Students with moderate to severe disabilities are served in the Skills Development program.
-The staffing ratio is 12 students: 1 teacher: 1 teaching assistant with additional support personnel.
-A variety of related service therapies, and behavioral and social emotional supports are provided as indicated in the Individual Education Plan (IEP).
+Overview: The Skills Development 12:1:1 program serves students with moderate to severe disabilities, with a staffing ratio of 12 students: 1 teacher: 1 teaching assistant and additional support personnel.
+A variety of related service therapies and behavioral and social-emotional supports are provided as indicated in the Individual Education Plan (IEP).

 A modern brick building with large windows and a grassy lawn.